thacherT1D/webdevstuff/Data_Structures__Algorithms/CS_Sorts_Mergesort.md

 ## Introduction

-In [Part 1](../Unit-2/04-sorting-intro.md), you learned about three relatively straightforward sorting algorithms: bubble sort, selection sort, and insertion sort.
+Previously, you learned about three relatively straightforward sorting algorithms: bubble sort, selection sort, and insertion sort.
 Compared to other sorting algorithms, these three are some of the most approachable and easy to reason about.
 However, if you're trying to sort an array with millions of values, these algorithms are also not terribly efficient: on average, all three of them are O(n<sup>2</sup>), where n represents the size of the array being sorted.

 In this section, we'll learn about two other sorting algorithms: Merge Sort and Quick Sort.
 These two algorithms perform better on average as the size of the array grows, but they're also a bit more complicated.
 Let's talk about these algorithms conceptually and create some pseudo-code; you'll be asked to implement each of these algorithms at the end.